-The first National River in the United States is not only a good place to go floating, the hiking is among the best in the state.
+The first National River in the United States is not only a good place to go floating, but the hiking is also among the best in the state.
 Be ready for any kind of weather in the winter and enjoy the solitude of a Winter in a National Park setting.
-Hiking can be rugged in the area with stream and river crossings so be prepared.
+Hiking can be rugged in the area with stream and river crossings so visitors should be prepared.
 More information at the National Park Service site.

 #3 Mount Nebo State Park – 13.89%

 The weather can be a bit more harsh and more beautiful high above the Arkansas River Valley.
 This is another favorite with Civilian Conservation Corps cabins and great hiking trails.
 The views are 360 degrees as you hike the Rim or Bench trails around the mountain.
 Watch for large herds of deer who make the mountain their home.
 This park does not have a restaurant so bring your food and prepare for a long stay as the road up the mountain is steep.
 Bring your mountain bike to experience one of the best mountain bike systems in the state and beyond.
 More information at ArkanasStateParks.com.

 #1 (tie) Mountain Biking an IMBA Epic – 22.22%

 Our readers are a hardy bunch as neither one of the top picks has anything to do with shelter.
 Arkansas is becoming well known for its incredible mountain biking opportunities and the fact that it is a year-round sport.
 Any of the 5 International Mountain Bicycling Association, Epic Trails can be ridden in the Winter.
 If you haven’t experienced some of the best mountain biking in the country check out the Buffalo Headwaters Challenge on January 30, 2016.
 Find out more about our trails at Arkansas.com/bicycling.

 #1 (tie) Hiking the Ozark Highland Trail – 22.22%